BKluwe22/pareto-optimal-mario-kart/README.md

 It takes an average of 35 seconds to calculate the Pareto efficient configurations for all 703,560 builds for all 14 in-game attributes on an NVIDIA GeForce GTX 1650 (4Gb memory, 1485 MHz).
 If necessary, you can trade off some performance to reduce memory consumption for other use cases.
-In this case, I moved the entire array (703560 x 14) of int8s and the array keeping track of the efficient points (0 to 6346 x 14) on the GPU to minimize data movement overhead between host and gpu.
+In this case, memory is not a limiting factor.
+Therefore, I moved the entire array (703560 x 14) of int8s and the array keeping track of the efficient points (0 to 6346 x 14) on the GPU to minimize data movement overhead between host and gpu.